 - 2.3.6 Installing MySQL on Microsoft Windows Using a noinstall Zip Archive

 - 2.3.7 Troubleshooting a Microsoft Windows MySQL Server Installation

 - 2.3.9 Upgrading MySQL Server on Microsoft Windows

 The MySQL server 5.1 branch is old and not recommended for new installations.
 Consider installing the latest stable branch, which today is MySQL server 5.7.

 MySQL is available for Microsoft Windows, for both 32-bit and 64-bit versions.
 For supported Windows platform information, see http://www.mysql.com/support/supportedplatforms/database.html.

-In addition to running MySQL as a standard application, you can also run the MySQL server as a Windows service.
-By using a service you can monitor and control the operation of the server through the standard Windows service management tools.
+It is possible to run MySQL as a standard application or as a Windows service.
+By using a service, you can monitor and control the operation of the server through the standard Windows service management tools.
 For more information, see Section 126.96.36.199, “Starting MySQL Server as a Microsoft Windows Service”.